phchen5/phchen5.github.io/_posts/blog-post-1.md

 -\sum_x{P(X=x)log[P(X=x)]}
 $$

 Hmmm…that looks complicated.
 I really don’t like reading mathematical equations (nobody does…right?).
 So, why don’t we simplify it by using the concept of "surprise."
 Everyone knows what “surprise” means, right?
 When an unlikely event happens, we are surprised!
-But if an event happens frequently, we aren't surprised at all.
+But if an event happens frequently, we won't be surprised at all.

 We can apply this concept to the two groups in our example.
 If we randomly pick a child from the first group, we would be surprised if we picked the boy (because there is only one out of ten children).
 On the other hand, we wouldn’t be surprised to pick a girl because there are many in group 1.
 This leads to a crucial relationship:

 > Surprise is inversely related to probability.
 A low probability event (like picking a boy in group 1) results in high surprise.
 A high probability event (like picking a girl in group 1) results in low surprise.

-Does this mean we can quantify surprise as the inverse of probability?
+Does this mean we can quantify surprise as <ins>the inverse of probability</ins>?

 $$
 \frac{1}{\text{probability}}